-- P Discuss the significance of a name in Africa. - Provide examples of language varieties in the townships. - List and comment on references to time (phases of the day, etc.). - Discuss traditional religion. - Discuss women's language of respect.
+- Explain the features of proverbs, riddles, folktales. - Discuss the significance of a name in Africa. - Provide examples of language varieties in the townships. - List and comment on references to time (phases of the day, etc.). - Discuss traditional religion. - Discuss women's language of respect.